mvolkmann/mvolkmann.github.com/programming/sed-article.md

 This stores intermediate results in a temporary file and replaces the input file with this at the end of processing.

-It's a good idea to make a backup copy of files before modifying them in place so the changes can be reverted if they aren't what is expected.
+It is a good idea to make a backup copy of files before modifying them in place so the changes can be reverted if they aren't what is expected.
 Another option is to run the command without `-i`